-Steel rebar is protected inside concrete because the concrete is very alkaline which prevents rust.
-But if there are chloride ions present, such as from deicing salts, the chloride destroys the “passivating layer” of alkalinity around the steel, allowing it to rust.
-Rust has greater volume than steel and the expansion presses against the concrete putting it in tension and causing it to crack and pop off.
+Steel rebar is protected inside concrete because the concrete is very alkaline, which prevents rust.
+But, if there are chloride ions present, such as deicing salts, the chloride destroys the “passivating layer” of alkalinity around the steel, allowing it to rust.
+Rust has greater volume than steel, and the expansion presses against the concrete putting, it in tension and causing it to crack and pop off.
 Chlorides get to the concrete through cracks or by simply penetrating through the concrete’s pore structure.

 - Freeze-thaw disintegration